Mechanical Ventilation Essentials

 37 Video lessons (1h 45m)

-Master mechanical ventilation essentials for your first night in the ICU: how to make adjustments, fine-tune ventilator settings, and get your patient ready for extubation.
+Master mechanical ventilation essentials for your first night in the ICU!
+Learn how to make adjustments, fine-tune ventilator settings, and get your patient ready for extubation.

 10 Cases (self-paced)

-Practice handling the breathing requirements of patients in respiratory distress, decide when to intubate and wean, and identify when settings need to be changed quickly.
+Practice managing the breathing requirements of patients in respiratory distress, decide when to intubate and wean, and identify when settings need to be changed quickly.

 36 Video lessons (1h 30m)

-Learn the indications for NIV, initiation and optimization, how to monitor patients on NIV and how to wean them from it.
+Learn about the indications for NIV, initiation and optimization, how to monitor patients on NIV, and how to wean them from it.

 32 Video lessons (1h 45m)

-Master arterial blood gas analysis based on an understanding of relevant physiologic principles.
-You’ll cover crucial factors that determine oxygenation of blood in the lungs, and oxygen transport and delivery to peripheral tissues.
+Master arterial blood gas analysis based on an understanding of relevant physiological principles.
+You’ll cover the crucial factors that determine the oxygenation of blood in the lungs, as well as oxygen transport and delivery to peripheral tissues.

 23 Lessons (1h 06m)

-Learn a simple, four-step approach that will help you solve any acid-base problem, without memorization or complicated math.
+Learn a simple, four-step approach that will help you to solve any acid-base problem without memorization or complicated math.

 10 Cases (self-paced)

-To learn how to use a ventilator involves: 4.5 hours of classwork, proficiency assessments, and self-paced medical cases to practice your skills.
-You can become a skilled ventilation operator in just an afternoon with these 5 courses and receive a completion certificate.
+Learning how to use a ventilator involves 4.5 hours of classwork, proficiency assessments, and self-paced medical cases that help you to practice your skills.
+With these six courses, you can become a skilled ventilation operator and receive a completion certificate in just one afternoon!